June 09, 2017//Ellen NeveuxLast Updated: April 09, 2021

 And now, one thing to avoid:

 It’s easy to confuse multi-layer authentication with multi-factor.
 Multi-layer consists of two layers of the same type of mechanism, such as a password and secret question or a mobile device and key fob.
-Multi-factor contains at least one of each type, literally something you have and something you know.
+Multi-factor authentication contains at least one of each type, literally something you have and something you know.
 If you are authenticating to a website, it’s easy to accidentally remove one of your factors.
 If a user can reset their password and simply have it emailed to them, then they suddenly need to know a single email and password to be able to get access to your system.
 All multi-factor authentication processes need a provision if one of the factors is lost or forgotten.
 For example, you could have the user answer a series of secret questions and then receive an authorization key on their mobile device before they are able to reset their passwords.

 Get a live demo to see powerful secure remote access software in action.